 The quality of our MBA is such that many professional bodies and Chartered Institutes may provide exemptions from their own qualifications for students who hold an MBA.

 Work placement / study abroad

-There is no formal work placement available as part of this course, however the University has a number of internships available which students may be able to avail of.
+There is no formal work placement available as part of this course, however your Business Project may involve working with an organisation on a live business issue.

 Academics employed by the Ulster University Business School teach on the MBA programme, our teaching staff have well established track records in research and teaching excellence and many have experience of working in managerial roles within organisations outside the University.
 This means that we are able to ensure that the learning in the classroom is relevant to practising leaders and managers.